emera86/SASmanual-MkDocs/SASmanual/docs/R-with-Shiny/reactive.md

 * `observeEvent()` is to perform an action in response to an event
 * `eventReactive()` is used to create a calculated value that only updates in response to an event

-This pair of functions also seem similar to the observe/reactive pair, however, the main differences between them is that `observe()` and `reactive()` functions automatically trigger on whatever they access while `observeEvent()` and `eventReactive()` functions need to be explicitly told what triggers them
+This pair of functions also seem similar to the observe/reactive pair, however, the main differences between them is that `observe()` and `reactive()` functions automatically trigger on whatever they access while `observeEvent()` and `eventReactive()` functions need to be explicitly told what triggers them.